 - Mention your Aadhaar Number if issued

-- Date of application and acknowledgment number of PAN if applied and not received yet
+- Date of application and acknowledgement number of PAN if applied and not received yet

-With other particulars to be filled, one should not make any mistakes or overwriting before submitting the form.
+With other particulars to be filled, one should not make any mistakes or overwrite before submitting the form.

 How to Submit Form 60?